 A few weeks ago, I saw a quote that sort of stuck in my head.
 I say “sort of,” because I don’t remember who said it and I don’t remember the exact wording.
 This always happens to me.
-I will misquote movie lines even after watching it a hundred times.
+I will misquote movie lines even after hearing them a hundred times.
 I get the gist and my brain fills in the rest.
-Anyway, this quote said something about how social media is bad because it is forcing artists to create uninspired work in order to keep up with the fast paced need for more and more content.
+Anyway, this quote said something about how social media is bad because it is forcing artists to create uninspired work in order to keep up with the fast-paced need for more and more content.
 Artists no longer spend months or years on a project, because they have to churn out new content as often as multiple times a day.

 I forgot about the quote until yesterday, and was suddenly like “Hey!
 That person was wrong!”
 Or course, the social media post I saw was long gone, so I couldn’t go write a strongly worded comment–which I wouldn’t do anyway, because I avoid conflict–but I can scream into the internet void via my blog!
 So here I am.

 What is uninspired work?

 Do you know that feeling in your chest when you have this beautiful connection with your muse?
 You feel all light and airy, and you want to immediately gush some sort of magical idea onto a canvas, sketchbook, or whatever surface you can because a creative power is surging through you?
 Have you ever witnessed a twist on your creativity being birthed into the world after losing yourself for hours in a flow state of work?